Devices#

 self.client.close_connection()

-async def _report(self) -> Dict[str, Any]:
+async def _report(self) -> dict[str, Any]:

 return {}

-def mix(self, container: Container, mixing_time: int, mixing_speed: int) -> Container:
+def mix(self, container: Resource, mixing_time: int, mixing_speed: int) -> Resource:

 result = self.client.send_command("mix", {"mixing_time": mixing_time, "mixing_speed": mixing_speed})